fixongbg/mame0.274_cv1k_nonag_fix/README.md

 # mame 0.274 - cv1k and nonag fix
 Re-enables akatana and ddpsdoj support.
 Removes warnings aka no nag screen.
 <br>This guide is tailored to Arch Linux running GroovyArcade but you can still use these files when compiling in other distros (Windows e.g).
-Take note of the paths below and replace those files in your mame build.
+Take note of the paths below and replace those files in your mame build folders.
 Should work for any version of mame 0.274 (mame, groovymame etc.)
 <br>
 <br>
 Now, on your freshly installed GroovyArcade PC, do the following: